 Google claims that this makes Daydream View 30% lighter than equivalent headsets, and that's not the only difference from the likes of Gear VR.
 There's that controller, which has a clickable touchpad and contains sensors that respond to your hand movements.
 This apparently makes it precise enough for you to write and draw, and it also neatly stashes away inside the front of the headset to help you avoid 'lost controller' rage.

 So how do you set it up?
 Open up the latch, drop in a Daydream-compatible phone like the Pixels, and you're good to go.
 An auto-alignment system promises to avoid calibration issues, allowing you to crack on with using the apps...

 what can i play on it?

 It's not just a toy, Bond!
 Well, actually it is, mostly.
-The obvious fit for the Daydream View's wand-like controller is Harry Potter and, sure enough, a Fantastic Beasts game is coming for the headset's launch in November.
+The obvious fit for the Daydream View's wand-like controller is Harry Potter and, sure enough, a Fantastic Beasts game is already available.
 You'll step into Newt Scamander's shoes, casting spells and exploring the Wizarding World.
+Apart from those

 And if you don't like wizards, there are other promising Daydream launch experiences.
 Google showed off seven other games at the launch event, including Mekorama (think robot-themed Monument Valley), VR Karts (a VR-style Mario Kart, with any luck) and Danger Goat, which involves protecting a goat from dastardly traps.
 Hmm, we might well stick with the trailers we've seen already, which included a VR version of Need for Speed: No Limits and EVE Gunjack Next, the sequel to the fun Gear VR space shooter.